bitpup555555/District5/README.md

 ![Parcel Image](img/header.png)

-Welcome to the official #Bitmap #District5 repository.
+Welcome to the official #Bitmap #District5 on #BTC Orange Pages — The Million Dollar Homepage for #Inscriptions OGs, Gallery Owners, Traders, Influencers, and #Bitmap Enthusiasts.
 Our primary offering is a distinctively named parcel, valued higher than any ordinary district.
 While the future holds many possibilities, a well-named parcel stands as a testament to potential and prestige.

 ## Where to Purchase

-All our parcels are inscribed and tapped before they put on sale on Magic Eden.
-You can use the following link to make a purchase:
+At the start, a select few of our parcels may be temporarily available for purchase.
+Each is inscribed and verified before being listed for sale on Magic Eden.
+Availability may change in the future, so if you’re lucky, you can use the following link to make a purchase:

 - [Magic Eden Marketplace](https://magiceden.io/ordinals/wallet?walletAddress=bc1q92gfgnatumqn0ly5dsd3ufzehxk7s486d5fx5m)